Rithika-Nair/Classification_of_TNBC_cells/README.md

-# Classification_of_TNBC_cells
-Use publicly available RNA-seq data to train different machine learning models to classify TNBC and non-TNBC.
-Afterwards, analyze the different models to determine which one has a higher accuracy.
+# **Analyzing Machine Learning Models to Classify Triple Negative and Non-Triple Negative Breast Cancer**

+  The objective of this project was to use publicly available RNA-seq data to train different machine learning models to classify TNBC and non-TNBC.
+Afterwards, we analyzed the different models to determine which one has a higher accuracy.
+Data was first imported from the Gene Expression Omnibus (GEO) database and Differentially Expressed Gene analysis (DEG) and feature selection was performed on the data to create a new set of data for the Machine Learning models.
+Four commonly used algorithms were used to classify TNBC and non-TNBC: K-Nearest Neighbor, Support Vector Machine, Decision Tree and Naives Bayes.
+These four models were evaluated based on accuracy, F1 score, false positive rate and false negative rate.
+Out of all four models, KNN was found to be the most accurate in classifying TNBC and non-TNBC.
+Overall, this study could help to understand basic knowledge of bioinformatics in cancer classification, but more accurate models are needed to better conduct disease diagnosis and prognosis.

+You can read more about this study here: https://github.com/Rithika-Nair/Classification_of_TNBC_cells/blob/045e5fba819ea32bcec29bd4a8a962f3be1e0284/Poster-for-submission-2.pdf

+*This was a collaborative project between 3 students as part of the UBC Undergraduate Research Experience (REX) mentorship program under the guidance of a Bioinformatics graduate student mentors and 2 othr upper year mentors.
+It was present at UBC Multidisciplinary Undergraduate Research Conference at UBC Vancouver in 2022.*